christiskatsouris/Applied-Econometrics-R/README.md

 ## [A2].
 Generalized Linear Models

+- GLMs extend ordinary (continous response) or Gaussian regression models to non-Gaussian response variable distributions.
+Generally speaking, GLMs can be applied to a variaty of non-Gaussian forms of data such as Binary Data (or proportions), Categorical Data, Count Data and so on.
+For this course, we focus on Binary data (binary response variable) and later on to Binary regressors (for the ATE models).

-Overall in a Binamial GLM the response variable yi, for i = 1,...,n, is assumed to be Binomially distributed where n is fixed and represents independent trials.
+A Binamial GLM implies that the response variable $y_i$, for i = 1,...,n, is assumed to be Binomially distributed where n is fixed and represents independent trials.
 In other words, for Binary Data we have that $y_i$ = 1 or 0 where pi represents the probability of success.

 $$Y_i \sim \mathsf{Binomial} \left( n_i, p_i \right), \ \ \ \text{with} \ \ \ \mathbb{P} \left( Y_i = y_i \right) = n_i C_{y_i} p^{y_i} ( 1 - p_i )^{ n_i - y_i }.$$